qwrtln/specialty-coffee-journey/content/search.md

 ---
-title: "Search"
+title: "Search" # in any language you want
-placeholder: Search site with full text fuzzy search...
-layout: "search"
+layout: "search" # necessary for search
+summary: "search"
+placeholder: "roaster, country, flavour, etc."
 ---